 Windows 10 is rolled out with a bunch of login security options.
 In addition to the Windows password login, Microsoft went for multiple ways for Windows 10 login options.
 Out of these new login options for Windows 10 operating system, you may like PIN password for easiness or the 2-Fact auth protocol for an additional layer of security to login Windows 10 operating system.

-When you talk about the security, you have to compromise the convenience and speed.
-For example, Windows 10 Two Fact Auth required access to your mobile to get the access key to login to Windows OS.
-This Login Security is necessary if you are the one traveling a lot with your Windows laptop, but time wasting to set 2 fact auth for your home desktop computer.
+When you talk about security, you have to compromise convenience and speed.
+For example, Windows 10 Two-Fact Auth required access to your mobile to get the access key to log in to Windows OS.
+This Login Security is necessary if you are the one traveling a lot with your Windows laptop, but time wasting to set 2-fact auth for your home desktop computer.
 It is totally up to you to select the right login security protocol for your Windows 10 laptop or desktop computer.

 For your convenience, we are going to list all of the Windows 10 Login Security Options that you must know.